 Most private schools do not cover the cost of Induction.
 You will need to contact your school to determine your financial responsibility.
 For information on private school fees, please refer to the Fee for Service Flyer or contact our office.

 Out of Consortium Schools/Districts:

 For out of consortium schools/districts, costs are determined based on individual MOUs.
 Please refer to the Fee for Service Flyer or contact us for more information.

 For participants attending the PASC, Administrator Induction or "Be A Teacher" Intern programs, program tuition is typically paid by the participant.

 Enrollment instructions are posted on each program’s webpage.
 Please visit the “Programs” tab and select the program you are interested in.

-Your login and password for both NCSOE My Profile and Canvas are identical.
 If you forgot your password, you may request a temporary password during the login process.
 The temporary password will be emailed to the email address listed in your Canvas account.
 If you need further assistance, please call the Canvas Helpline at 844-747-4607.

 It’s possible you may qualify for equivalency of Induction with our program if you can demonstrate that you’ve met competency of CA State Standards.
 For more information, see the Request for Equivalency Application.

 NCSOE Program Coordinators/Leads are here to support you.
 Please do not hesitate to contact them with any questions you may have.